DankFelony/QW-mod-warfork/README.md

 VQ3# QW mod is done in basewf folder. :D with my custom stuff.

 Made Extra stuff custom Crosshair that i am thinking thats missing from this game. an pro quakeworld crosshair like inter2.

+It also works in quake 3 Arena but need to have more size.

+In warfork i am recommend like 16 size :)